notaryproject/.github/CONTRIBUTING.md

 ### Stale issues or PRs

-A stale issue or pull request (PR) is one that has not had any activity or updates for 60 days.
+A stale issue is one that has not had any activity or updates for 60 days.
+A stale pull request (PR) is one that has not had any activity or updates for 45 days.
 When an issue or PR becomes stale, it is labelled as `stale`.
 Normally maintainers will comment on stale issue or PR to prompt participants to take action.
-Then, if no additional activity occurs after 14 days, this issue or PR will be closed.
+Then, if no additional activity occurs after 30 days, this issue or PR will be closed.
 If an update/comment occur on stale issues or pull requests, the stale label will be removed and the timer will restart.

 ## Support requests or questions